 - The integrity of the traits that define the brand must be maintained at a strict level to protect the brand itself and in this case, the GI defines the brand.

-It's important to understand that Jamaican Blue Mountain Coffee is not from any one specific tree varietal or cultivar.
+It's important to understand that Jamaican Blue Mountain Coffee is not from any one specific tree variety or cultivar.
 Rather, it is legally defined as any coffee grown within a very specific region in the mountains of Jamaica and processed only by licensed processing mills1.

 For this reason, you can not have true Jamaica Blue Mountain Coffee from Vietnam, or even Portland, Jamaica.
 Even if one takes seeds from trees qualifying as Jamaica Blue Mountain Coffee and plants them somewhere else, say Laos, the trees will not produce a coffee that can legally be called Jamaica Blue Mountain Coffee because the trees were not grown in the defined region.